 - Total Variable Expenses = Total variable expenses refers to all those costs incurred by the company during the period total of which change when the volume of the output or the activity changes in the company where the change in the variable expenses will be in the proportion of the difference in the output of the company.
 Some common variable costs include the cost of the raw material, cost of the direct labor or the casual labor, fuel expenses, packaging expenses, etc.

-- The Output of the Company = Output refers to the total number of the units produced by the company during the period under consideration.
+- The Output of the Company = Output refers to the total number of units produced by the company during consideration.

-X ltd. has the business of manufacturing and selling readymade garments in the market.
-During September 2019, it incurred some of the expenses which are given below.
+X l\Ltd. has the business of manufacturing and selling readymade garments in the market.
+In September 2019, it incurred some of the expenses given below.
 Also, during the same month, it produced 10,000 units of the goods.
 Mr. X now wants to know the variable cost per unit for September 2019.

 Transactions during the month are as follows:

 - Direct material CostDirect Material CostDirect Material Cost is the total cost incurred by the company in purchasing the raw material along with the cost of other components including packaging, freight and storage costs, taxes, etc. that are related directly to the manufacturing and production of various products of the company. for the month: $ 1,000,000

 - Direct labor costDirect Labor CostDirect labor costs refer to the total cost incurred by the company for paying the wages and other benefits to its employees against the task performed by them, which are straight away related to the manufacturing of the products or provision of the services. for the month: $ 500,000

 - Paid the rent for the whole year, amounting to $ 48,000.

 - Paid for the packing expenses required in September amounting $ 20,000